LorenzDuremdes/Second-Brain/flirting.md

 1. wat kun je zeggen voordat je haar jouw nummer geeft?^[https://www.reddit.com/r/seduction/comments/3eug9v/i_approach_3_to_5_girls_every_day_here_is_my/]
 	1. lijkt het je leuk een keer af te spreken?

+# men ↮ women
+1. One study found that men are more likely to use dominance signals through body orientation, such as taking up space or leaning in.
+Meanwhile, **women** tend to engage in body presentation, by **accentuating physical features** through posture, twirling their hair, or caressing their lips or neck.^[https://link.springer.com/article/10.1007%2FBF00989317#page-1]^[https://bigthink.com/neuropsych/how-to-flirt/]

 # statistics
 ## sociology
 1. do many people feel anxious to flirt?^[https://bigthink.com/neuropsych/how-to-flirt/]
 	1. probably yes
+2. people recognize non-flirting more accurately than flirting^[https://www.psychologytoday.com/us/blog/meet-catch-and-keep/201408/how-spot-flirt]
+	1. women were ~83% accurate in seeing non-flirting as non-flirting and men ~84%
+	2. women are ~18% accurate in recognizing men's flirting as flirting
+		1. men did better, but with only a 36% accuracy rate

+### effective
+1. Both men and women are equally good at recognizing certain verbal communications as flirting (Henningsen et al., 2009).
+Specifically, they interpret sexual interest from compliments; overt references to being single/available to date someone else; and using mild sexual innuendos as signs of interest.^[https://www.psychologytoday.com/us/blog/meet-catch-and-keep/201408/how-spot-flirt]

 # analogs
 1. how is approaching girls comparable to gaming?